Judiciary of Austria: General courts

 The hierarchy of general courts has four levels: district, regional, higher regional, and supreme.

 For most cases, original jurisdiction lies with one of the district courts; its decision can be appealed to the relevant regional court.
 Some cases are first tried before the regional court and can be appealed to the higher regional court.
-Higher regional courts and the Supreme Court do not have original jurisdiction; they exclusively hear appeals.
+Except for special types proceedings (e.g. certain antitrust matters), higher regional courts and the Supreme Court do not have original jurisdiction; they exclusively hear appeals.

 One of the peculiarities of the Austrian judiciary is its strict organizational separation of civil and criminal justice.

 Courts are divided into civil and criminal chambers; judges spend their days trying either civil cases or criminal cases but never both.

 In Vienna and in Graz − the country's two largest cities by a wide margin − the two chambers of the regional court are actually two completely separate courts, housed in separate buildings.
 In Vienna, there is a third regional court for trials at mercantile law (Handelsgericht) and a fourth regional court for cases involving employment and social assistance law (Arbeits- und Sozialgericht).
 Normally, original jurisdiction over disputes in these areas of law would lie with the civil regional court.
 As an additional special case, the higher regional court in Vienna has original jurisdiction over antitrust cases.